The turquoise wonder of Blåisvatnet and homeward vibes from Norwegian fjords – Vanstoori blogiartikkelin kansikuva

 Levi

-The next morning we left early, aiming to get home the same day.
-We had lunch at Pancho Villa in Oulu Ideapark.
-Along the way we stopped to photograph reindeer on the roadsides.
+The next morning, we set off early, aiming to reach home by the end of the day.
+The navigator estimated an arrival time before 8 PM, but various stops stretched the schedule.
+We had lunch at Pancho Villa in Ideapark, Oulu, as a warm meal is important even on driving days.
+Along the way, we stopped to photograph reindeer by the roadside.

-We finally arrived home at 23:50 – tired but happy.
-The trip had been full of experiences, and it felt unbelievable how much we got to see in just ten days.
+Finally, we arrived home at 11:50 PM – tired but happy.
+The trip had been full of experiences, and it felt incredible how much one could see in just ten days.
+Time spent in a small car with four adults required patience, but in the end, everything went surprisingly well.

 Read also